| Tim Lott is a west London based writer whose

 change taking place.
 I chose Milton Keynes because anonymous soulless

 places like that somehow represent that time for me.
+It was the first time when mobility became huge

 and people were moving around a lot.
 A huge number of people from